Committees

 The vision of the Fundy Regional Service Commission is to work in collaboration and cooperation with communities, ensuring that Municipalities and Local Service Districts are better positioned to meet the service needs of residents and to benefit from collective efforts to build and sustain stronger regions.

-Members: Mayor Libby O'Hara
+Member: Mayor Libby O'Hara

 The Commission is responsible for the management and operation of the Aquatic Centre facility and to promote and initiate recreational programs, activities and sporting events.